 Further along, at the southwestern end of the lake, there is a pretty Chinese-style garden.

 After completing a circuit of the lake we drove back into town in search of pies and pasties for lunch.
 Beechworth Bakery had been recommended by our Airbnb hosts in Eldorado, so that’s where we went.
-While Mrs. Handel and older son bought the baked goods, younger son and I waited across the road.
-We watched an eager party of tourists engage a horse-drawn carriage outside the Beechworth Honey shop and trot gaily away.
-The weather was perfect for such activities.
-Eventually Mrs. Handel returned with our purchases.
-We drove to the rather cheerless Queen Victoria Park, whose central feature, a granite outcrop, boasts a pair of cannons (somewhat randomly) and effectively cuts the park in two.
+After purchasing our baked goods we drove to the rather cheerless Queen Victoria Park, whose central feature, a granite outcrop, boasts a pair of cannons (somewhat randomly) and effectively cuts the park in two.
 Nevertheless we enjoyed sitting on the grass and eating our meal.